 As a substantial portion of our revenues is, and we expect will continue to be, from jurisdictions outside of the United States, we face significant risks if we fail to comply with the U.S. Foreign Corrupt Practices Act ("FCPA") and other laws that prohibit improper payments or offers of payment to governments and their officials and political parties by us and other business entities for the purpose of obtaining or retaining business.
-In many countries, particularly in countries with developing economies, some of which represent significant markets in which we operate, it may be a local custom that businesses operating in such countries engage in business practices that are prohibited by the FCPA or other laws and regulations.
-Although we have implemented company policy requiring employees and consultants to comply with the FCPA and similar laws, such policy may not be effective at preventing all potential FCPA or other violations.
-In addition, we cannot guarantee the compliance by our partners, resellers, suppliers and agents with applicable laws, including the FCPA.
+In many countries, particularly in countries with developing economies, some of which represent significant markets in which we operate, it may be a local custom that businesses operating in such countries employees and consultants to comply with the FCPA or other laws and regulations.
+Although we have implemented company policy requiring employees and consultants to comply with the FCPA and similar laws, such policy may not be effective at preventing all potential FCPA.
 Therefore, there can be no assurance that none of our employees or agents will take actions in violation of our policies or of applicable laws, for which we may be ultimately held responsible.
 Any violation of the FCPA and related policies could result in severe criminal or civil sanctions, which could have a material and adverse effect on our reputation, business, financial condition and results of operations.